 Why did it make me say, “Hmmmm?”

 I realized that despite how much I am passionate about “systems thinking” and its importance to good leadership, I’ve never directly explained “why” it’s so critical.
-Sure, I’ve written thousands of words on building strong infrastructure and implementing/improving systems, processes, and methods; but for what reason?
+Sure, I’ve written thousands of words on building a strong infrastructure and implementing/improving systems, processes, and methods; but for what reason?

 The quote nails it!
 Teaching makes people think, but systems help people change.